anivelle/serial/README.md

 (hard-coded) to `/dev/ttyACM0` because that's what the Nano BLE 33 and Pi Pico use, and I can change it really easily.

-Write functionality isn't actually tested yet, but I don't even write to microcontrollers all that often anyway (but maybe in the future).
+Write functionality isn't actually tested yet, but I plan on making a shell-like program with FreeRTOS on the Pi Pico soon so I'll probably test it then.